-Example SOPs are online.
+Template documents for SOPs are on the Chemical SOPs webpage.
 Contact EH&S at or call to 206.685.3993 with questions about SOPs, or if you would like an SOP reviewed.

 B. BLANK STANDARD OPERATING PROCEDURE (SOP) TEMPLATE FOR CHEMICALS